Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

 \subsection{Split graphs without gems}

 In this section, we give a characterization by forbidden induced subgraphs of split $[\La]$-graphs without gems.
 This provides a polytime algorithm for recognizing split $[\La]$-graphs without gems.
 First, we need to introduce a definition.

-Two vertex-disjoint $S$-bulls are {\em incomparable} if every $S$-vertex in one bull is incomparable with every $S$-vertex in the other bull. \begin{lemma} Let $G$ be a gem-free graph with a split partition $(C,S)$.
-Suppose $G$ does not contain two incomparable $S$-bulls.
+\begin{lemma} Let $G$ be a gem-free graph with a split partition $(C,S)$.
+Suppose $G$ does not contain the graph $G_8$ of Figure \ref{fig:G8} as an induced subgraph.
 Then, there is an $[\La]$-representation of $G$ with no $S$-vertices having their $\La$-paths lying on the trunk. \end{lemma} \begin{myproof} By induction on the number of vertices.
-We may assume every vertex of $C$ has a neighbor in $S$, for otherwise we are easily done by the induction hypothesis.
-Let $s$ be a maximal vertex in $S$.

-Suppose $N(s) = C$.
-By the induction hypothesis, there is an $[\La]$-representation of $G-s$ with no paths of $S-s$ on the trunk.
-We can place $P_s$ at the lowest part of the crown to obtain the desired $[\La]$-representation for $G$.